steamclock/steamclog-swift/README.md

 SteamcLog has a number of configuration options

 ### logLevel: LogLevelPreset
 Destination logging levels; it is recommended to use the defaults set by Steamclog instead of initializing these manually.
 In special cases where more data is desired, update this property.
+See technical documentation for more details on the available presets.

 ### requireRedacted: Bool
 Default value is `false`.